journeyevans63-beep/Disney-and-Friends/README.md

-# The-Fammmm
+# Disney-Adults
-This is my family.
-Every year we have Christmas party and we wear matching pajamas.
+This is my friends and I at Disneyland.
+We love it there!
+Righr before the semester started we had a Disney trip.